usmankhanjoyia7-lab/-Nimbus-Weather-Intelligence-Dashboard/README.md

-# -Nimbus-Weather-Intelligence-Dashboard
  # ◈ Nimbus — Weather Intelligence Dashboard

 A sleek, modern **weather intelligence dashboard** that delivers real-time weather insights for any city on Earth.
 Nimbus combines **minimalist design, smooth UI interactions, and powerful weather APIs** to create a fast and elegant weather experience.